Dairy Free Whipping Cream (3 Ingredients!)

 Dairy free whipping cream is so delicious and makes a perfect vegan substitute for traditional whipped cream.
 It’s incredibly easy to whip up and only requires 3 ingredients or less!

 This is a basic recipe but it is so versatile.
-Whether you're vegan, dairy free, or just like whipped cream - this dairy free whipping makes everyone happy.
-It's made using canned coconut cream so it has a slight coconut flavour, but it's very subtle!
+Whether you’re vegan, dairy free, or just love whipped cream – this dairy free whipping cream makes everyone happy.
+It’s made using canned coconut cream so it has a slight coconut flavour, but it’s very subtle!

-I use this dairy free whipped cream as an ingredient in so many recipes, so I wanted to create a very basic, step-by-step guide to teach you how to make it!
+I use this dairy free whipped cream as an ingredient in so many recipes, so I decided to create a very basic, step-by-step guide to teach you how to make it!

 Homemade vegan whipped cream – 2 ways

 There are two ways to use this coconut whipped cream.
-The first way is to add icing sugar and vanilla, then use it for topping desserts like cakes, pancakes, and brownies.
+The first way is to add icing sugar and vanilla, then use it for topping desserts like cakes (I love it with this chocolate pumpkin cake or apple crumble cake, pancakes, and brownies.

 The second way is as a substitute ingredient in recipes that call for whipped cream or heavy cream.
-If you omit the icing sugar, the recipe becomes a plant based whipping cream that can be used to make dairy free homemade ice cream and cheesecake!
+If you leave out the icing sugar, the recipe becomes a plant based whipping cream that can be used to make dairy free homemade ice cream and cheesecake!

-If you're making this whipped cream to use as a base ingredient in a recipe, you'll want to make sure to omit the icing sugar and vanilla.
+If you’re making this whipped cream to use as a base ingredient in a recipe, you’ll want to make sure to leave out the icing sugar and vanilla.
 Those ingredients are likely already in the recipe!

 How to make dairy free whipping cream